wichtounet/budgetwarrior/README.rst

 Personal accounting method
 --------------------------

 Not everyone manages its money the same way. budgetwarrior is based on my way of managing my money.
+It may not be adapted to everyone.
 I'm separating all my expenses in several "accounts" and I give each of them a certain amount of money each month.

 **Accounts are recipients for your expenses and earnings.
 They are not bank accounts, they only are logical recipients**.
 Think of them as categories.
 The sum of the accounts should be equivalent to your salary.